 Back inside the house, Wasabi has his teammates take notice of the budding romance between Hiro and Marys.
 With Aiko and Leiko bolting through the building following their disciplinary talk from Ms. Wamu (specifically to go change into more appropriate clothes), she tells the team that she’ll go to Plum Island alongside Keigi as she leaves Baymax in charge of the team.
 As Big Hero 6 gets dropped off at school while Furi and the good doctor depart for their destination, they’re all unaware that someone is discreetly watching them and taking their pictures as well.
 Later, Wamu and Isosama arrive at Plum Island and venture into a rundown disease research center.
 As they approach an underground lab, they discuss about the theft about a particular crystal from the Segahara Bank and the power that this group of multiple minerals possess.

 GoGo decides that she and her teammates will help Southport’s football team out, but Hiro reminds them that they have superpowers which would give them an unfair advantage.
-Despite her initial intent on bailing on their mission and go back to Japan, Leiko says that they’re still heroes and that they’re going to help out.
+Despite her initial intent on bailing on their mission and heading back to Japan, Leiko says that they’re still heroes and that they’re going to help out.
 Afterwards, Issue 2 ends with the secret stalker looking over the pictures of our protagonists.
-It turns out that he has five of the six crystals in his possession and decides to go after one of Big Hero 6’s member to complete his objective.
-As such, he sets his sights onto Honey Lemon.
+It turns out that the mystery figure has five of the six crystals in his possession and decides to go after one of Big Hero 6’s member to complete the objective.
+As such, the fiend sets his sights onto Honey Lemon.

 Over at Plum Island, Keigi and Furi arrive to oversee the current dilemma.
 Back on the surface, a trio of guards spot a bikini-clad woman zooming by on a speedboat.
 Suddenly, the craft violently tips over and causes her to fall into the water before it randomly explodes.
 The sentries rush over to help, but it turns out that the woman who survived the sporadic overboard turns out to be the mind-controlled Honey Lemon as she takes them out with some tranquilizer darts before continuing on her mission.
 Back at Port Green High School, the Fall Festival is underway as Baymax suddenly gets a distress call from Plum Island.
 He regroups with the team and informs them that every single military and homeland security network hasn’t responded at all.
 With Big Hero 6 being the only ones who’re able to answer the call, Hiro wonders how they’re going to make their way out to the island.

-Meanwhile, Wasabi engages Furi-as-Gunsmith in an agile shootout as she deflects his Qi Energy blades before firing a pair of powerful shots that Wasabi dodges but impacts Fred just enough to disorient him.
+Meanwhile, Wasabi engages Furi-as-Gunsmith in an agile shootout as she deflects his Qi Energy blades before firing a pair of powerful shots that Wasabi dodges, but impacts Fred just enough to disorient him.
 Afterwards, she sets her sights on Baymax as Gogo sees this and struggles on deciding whether to fight her mind-controlled best friend or attempt to save her automaton ally.
 In that moment, Baymax contacts her on “a clandestine com-link” and lets her know that he’ll be fine.
 As such, Leiko curls herself up and creates an energy ball over her body and launches right at Honey Lemon-as-Whiplash.
 GoGo manages to stop herself in time and kicks her friend before grabbing her chain whip.
 As Furi-as-Gunsmith sees this and prepares to fire a shot at her, Baymax manages to come in and punch her.
-Isoama-as-Brute manages to catch her by the wrist as she transfers her momentum to him as he gets launched towards Baymax and manages to punch him.
+Isoama-as-Brute manages to catch her by the wrist as she transfers her momentum to him and launch her teammate towards Baymax who manages to punch him.
 Afterwards, Furi-as-Gunsmith fires some energy bolts towards the unconscious Fred.
-Fortunately, Wasabi recovers in time and uses his sheathed katana to hit back towards her.
+Fortunately, Wasabi recovers in time and uses his sheathed katana to deflect the shots back towards her.

 As such, they head inside and make their way to the elevator shaft before he activates his suit’s feet boosters as he and Marys descend towards the subterranean lab.
 As they reach their destination, they find the facility partially rundown before coming across a pile of bodies.
 Hiro checks them and finds out that they’re only unconscious while Marys continues to worry about this growing crisis while learning how to deal with it.
 As such, they continue their search unaware that someone is waiting inside.

 From there, she’s controlled into attacking Hiro.
-He takes out some garrote wire and uses it to evade another strike, but Marys-as-Brute is able to grab him by the ankle as toss him.
+He takes out some garrote wire and uses it to evade another strike, but Marys-as-Brute is able to grab him by the ankle and toss him.
 Fortunately, he was thrown towards BadGal as he slams into her and pins her down.
 However, Furi-as-Gunsmith arrives as she kicks him off of her master in order to help her up while Hiro is held by his mind-controlled friend.
-After recovering, BadGal checks up on Leiko-as-Whiplash successfully fending off the remaining topside heroes before ordering Furi to execute him.
+After recovering, BadGal checks up on Leiko-as-Whiplash who’s successfully fending off the remaining topside heroes before ordering Furi to execute him.
 Suddenly, she knocks the felon out with a swift strike of her elbow as Marys snaps out of her mind-controlled state.
-Hiro wonders how its possible as Furi explains that her false eye absorbed BadGal’s mind-controlling energy as she pops it out of her head and crushes it.
+Hiro wonders how this is possible as Furi explains that her false eye has finally absorbed all of BadGal’s mind-controlling energy as she pops it out of her head and crushes it.

 With the scheme foiled and our heroes regrouped, Hiro makes some repairs to Baymax while Ms. Wamu stores the mystic crystals in prep for transportation.
 When Fred asks about what they’re going to do with BadGal, Furi explains that she’s only “a hired gun” and wishes to know who’s really behind this massive scheme, so she’ll be accompanying them in order to help out.
 After he restores power to the internal monitors, Wasabi tells his teammates that there’s someone else within the facility.
 As such, they venture towards their destination before discovering a blown out wall that’s actually next to the ocean.
 They discover that someone has created a specialized doorway that keeps the water from pouring in as Hiro informs his teammates that he’s picking up some nearby lifeforms that aren’t able to detect them since he’s generated a “Ghost Cloak” over the team.
 Afterwards, Issue 4 ends with the group making a bizarre discovery: a group of robotic aliens working on their own specific project.